-Moral symbols can ward off a boss’ dishonest practices, study says
+Moral symbols can ward off evil bosses, study says

 Believe what you will about spells to ward off evil spirits, but new research describes an easy way to ward off evil bosses.

 Moral symbols — such as a religious poster hanging on a cubicle wall, or an ethically righteous quote embedded in the signature of an email — can keep employees from getting pulled into an employer’s dishonest business practices and can even discourage the employees’ superiors from engaging in nefarious acts, according to researchers from Northwestern University’s Kellogg School of Management and the University of North Carolina’s Kenan-Flagler Business School.

 Employees asked to fudge financials, help cover up a marital affair or participate in broad deceit of the kind exposed last year at Volkswagen, which admitted to cheating on emissions tests through a “defeat device” in its diesel engines, may feel forced to choose between their morals and their jobs.

 However, displaying moral symbols can offer protection against unethical requests, according to the study.

 “We want to empower people,” said Maryam Kouchaki, assistant professor of management and organizations at Kellogg, who co-wrote the study with Sreedhari Desai at UNC.
 “How can we behave such that we reduce these incidents and requests?”

 Kouchaki and Desai conducted five laboratory tests and one survey to test their theory that exposure to moral symbols would reduce immoral behavior.

 In one study, 148 college students were asked to play a decision-making game with prize money at stake.
 Participants were told they would be paired with two other team members — Pat and Sam — whom they would meet via email.